glyph-community/glyph/glyph/commands/management/commands/README.md

-# Custom Babka Management Commands
+# Custom Glyph Management Commands

 This directory lists the custom `manage.py` commands that are used in the project.
 To see what is available, either look through the files in this directory, or if you are interested in the command